Endara Relay

 Because /api/* lives on a local socket / pipe, the invocation depends on your platform.
 Methods, paths, JSON bodies, and status codes are standard HTTP — only the transport is local.

-# Linux — Unix-domain socket under $XDG_RUNTIME_DIR
+# Linux — Unix-domain socket under $XDG_RUNTIME_DIR.

-curl --unix-socket "$XDG_RUNTIME_DIR/endara-relay/api.sock" \
+curl --unix-socket "$XDG_RUNTIME_DIR/endara-relay-<suffix>/api.sock" \

 http://localhost/api/status

-# macOS — Unix-domain socket under $TMPDIR
+# macOS — Unix-domain socket under $TMPDIR.

-curl --unix-socket "$TMPDIR/endara-relay-$(id -u)/api.sock" \
+curl --unix-socket "$TMPDIR/endara-relay-$(id -u)-<suffix>/api.sock" \

 http://localhost/api/status

-# Windows (PowerShell) — per-user Named Pipe
+# Windows (PowerShell) — per-user Named Pipe.

 # curl 8.x supports --unix-socket against \\.\pipe\<name>